 After about 4 to 6 days, the sores start to crust over and heal.

-The signs and symptoms of an oral herpes simplex virus outbreak may look like other conditions or medical problems.
+The symptoms of an oral HSV outbreak may look like other conditions or health problems.
 Always see your healthcare provider for a diagnosis.

-Herpes simplex virus is difficult to diagnose.
-Often confused with many other infections, such as allergic reactions, the herpes simplex virus can only be confirmed with a virus culture, blood test, or biopsy.
-However, a healthcare provider can often diagnose it based on the location and appearance of the blisters.
+Herpes simplex virus is hard to diagnose.
+It is often confused with many other infections, such as allergic reactions.
+And HSV can only be confirmed with a virus culture, blood test, or biopsy.
+But a healthcare provider can often diagnose it based on where the blisters are and how they look.

 Keeping the infected area clean and dry

 These tips can help you prevent an oral HSV infection: